NVIDIA/NVTX/python/docs/index.rst

 Adding ``nvtx`` annotations to your code doesn't achieve anything by itself.
-To derive something useful from annotated code, you'll need to use a third-party application such as `Nsight Systems <https://developer.nvidia.com/nsight-systems>`_, which helps you visualize the execution of your code:
+To derive something useful from annotated code, you'll need to use a third-party application that supports NVTX annotations.

+`Nsight Systems <https://developer.nvidia.com/nsight-systems>`_ is one such application, which displays annotated code ranges and events in a timeline.
+This is incredibly useful for debugging and optimization.

+Running the annotated Python program through Nsight Systems:
 ::

    nsight-sys profile -t nvtx python demo.py